Smoking Boyz – Let There Be Light

 They say what happens in Vegas stays in Vegas.
 That’s assuming you leave, right?
 I spent a year in Vegas filming pornos.
 A year and a half, to be exact.
 Half that time I spent rolling film; the rest of the time I spent rolling pipes.
 Sometimes, at the same time.
 You get it.

-The night started with a little Latin guy named Alex whose dream was to be a fluffer.
-Being in the business of making dreams come true, how could I refuse?
+We kicked things off with a little Latin guy named Alex.
+All his life, Alex had dreamed of being a fluffer on a hetero-porn set.
+Being in the business of making dreams come true, how could I refuse him?
 I cast him as fluffer to the Stones brothers.
-This would be the perfect opening sequence for the film.
+What a great opening scene this would make!
 We shot it as we waited for Lowes to arrive, late as usual.
+I’d sent Austin to go pick him up from whatever whore’s apartment he’d crashed in the night before.
+That left me and Kai to do the filming.

 Back in Providence, I got to work cutting film.
-In my mind, I had filed our work in Vegas into categories: those that sucked, and those that also sucked, but in a good way.
-I was fairly certain I knew which scenes were going to meet my expectations and which of them would fall short.
 It was purely out of sick curiosity that I even reviewed the raw footage from the El Cortez.
-I had a stack of tapes from that night containing hours of footage of the Stone brothers and James Lowes violating some of Vegas’ finest fags, with their consent, of course.
+Sick curiousness about a night that went by like a fast, fast blur.
+I had this stack of tapes from that night containing hours and hours of footage of the Stone brothers and James Lowes violating some of Vegas’ finest fags, with their consent, of course.

 So, then… let there be light, lighters, and lights.
 Let there be the chaotic, highly-entertaining, hetero-infused manhandling of “fags”.
-And when the smoke clears, may you be enlightened.
+And when the smoke clears, in its wake, may you be enlightened.

 Miles Previtire – Director